yangzhixuan/Tropical/README.md

 An latent Dirichlet allocation (with variational inference and Gibbs sampling) implementation in Julia

-I will start to work on this later
+I will work on this later

-update rules for variational inference:
+update rules for (batch) variational inference:
 -------
 ![image](./results.jpg)